blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 For another example, calling something "female-human" is in inseparable in one direction.
 To call one female (in the anthropic sense) implies she is a human, but it does not apply in the other direction.
 But Existence-Consciousness does apply in both directions.
 I couldn't find a better analogy at the moment.

 **Negatively:**

+To Ishkvaku:
+One can always peacefully justify any form of bigotry  by backing their claims on some other source, and it is only natural to point out its absurdity.